brainupdaters/drlm-docs/docs/source/Install.rst

 .. note::

-   It is not a requirement to disable SELinux and IPTABLES, but to work with DRLM Server must be properly configured.
+   It is not a requirement to disable SELinux and Iptables, but to work with DRLM Server must be properly configured.
 We have disabled these features for easier installation.

-IPTABLES
+Iptables

 ::